isomerpages/moe-hougangsec/_departments/Mother Tongue Languages/Mother Tongue Languages.md

 activities such as paper cutting, lacquer fan making, paper making, mooncake making, Chinese knot tying, and photo-taking in Han and Tang dynasty costumes.</p>
 <p>2.Experiencing Traditional Culture Through Games</p>
-<p>Sec 2 students participated in obstacle course games and beanbag toss
+<p>Secondary 2 students participated in obstacle course games and beanbag
-games, designed to convey the spirit of traditional culture through play.</p>
+toss games, designed to convey the spirit of traditional culture through play.</p>
 <p>3.Strengthening Language Use and Communication Skills</p>
-<p>Sec 4 students showcased their linguistic abilities during Chinese debate
+<p>Secondary 4 students showcased their linguistic abilities during Chinese
-competitions, sharpening their speaking and critical-thinking skills.</p>
+debate competitions, sharpening their speaking and critical-thinking skills.</p>
 <p>4.Edutainment Through Cultural Appreciation</p>
 <p>Activities such as karaoke sessions and movie screenings allowed students
 to learn about traditional culture in fun and engaging ways, reinforcing